whomwah/qlstephen/README.md

-## !!
-UPDATE !!

-Hi all.
-I'm afraid I don't have time to maintain this project any more.
-I see the issues mounting but I don't have time to answer them.
-This was a pet project some time ago and I still use the plugin daily and it works just fine for me in it's current form.
-If anyone would like to step forward and be added a contributor to move it forward, please send me a message.

-Duncan

-## Reinforcement have arrived :-)

-I have volunteered to bring Duncan's excellent QL plugin a bit more up to date.
-Don't expect to much though.
-I will focus on backlogged pull requests to begin with.

-Tomas

 # QuicklookStephen

 QLStephen is a QuickLook plugin that lets you view plain text files without a file extension.
 Files like: